Axial Biotech: ScoliScore

 ScoliScore AIS Prognostic Test is a genetic test that analyzes the DNA of patients who are diagnosed with Adolescent Idiopathic Scoliosis, the most common type of scoliosis.
 The test shows the likelihood of spinal curve progression.
 In other words, it helps doctors and patients to see how likely it is that a patient's spine will become more curved and whether it is likely that the patient will eventually need surgery or other interventions.

 Approximately 85-90% of patients initially diagnosed with AIS will never have their mild scoliotic curve progress to a magnitude that requires surgical treatment.
 The test results may be used to predict, with over 99% probability, when a mild scoliotic curve is unlikely to progress to the point of requiring surgical treatment.
 This knowledge can make it unnecessary for these patients to undergo numerous office visits and be exposed to radiographic imaging over many years to monitor potential curve progression.
 A ScoliScore test is a powerful tool, which helps physicians predict spinal curvature through one test, accomplishing what was previously only possible through years of observation.

 The test is distributed by DePuy Spine, a Johnson & Johnson company.
-It was made available in a few physicians' offices in September 2009 and will be commercially launched in 2010.
+It was made available in a few physicians' offices in September 2009 and was commercially launched in 2010.

-In 2012 Transgenomic acquired the rights to the ScoliScore test.
+In 2012, Transgenomic acquired the rights to the ScoliScore test.